codedribbler/Taste-Bots/README.md

 The process for topic modelling is as follows -:

 **1. Get the data** - Same <a href="https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants">Zomato Bangalore Restaurants</a> dataset is required .
-Fileter the reviews whose ratings are greater than 3 .
+Filter the reviews whose ratings are greater than 3 .
 Then clean the reviews using same process as in the previous section.

 **2. Tokenization** - Tokenization is a way of separating a piece of text into smaller units called tokens.
 Here, tokens can be either words, characters, or subwords.
 Here sentences are tokenized into words .
 Tokenization will create a list of words for each review .
 This way a 2d matrix is created where the row are the reviews and columns are the tokezed words .